saicharan-gouru/English-to-doge-language-translator/README.md

 # Live Project
  TO view the live application [click here](https://gsc-dogetranslator.netlify.app/).

- This application deployed using *Netlify*
+ This application deployed using *Netlify*.

 ## Note
 The API used allows only 5 translations per hour.